nfreear/leaflet.plugins/README.md

 This plugin does _NOT_ replace [accessibility][] efforts in [core Leaflet][bugs].
 It is a means to provide interim fixes, and potentially to test fixes.

 The aim for this plugin is for it to become obsolete and to retire it, because sufficient accessibility fixes and enhancements have been made to core Leaflet.
+For more see [#14][].

 ## What is "A11y"?